dldnxks12/Reinforcement-Learning-2024/README.md

 - Closed-loop control with delayed information (ACM 1992)

       *propose an 'augmented approach'
-       -> but can not scale up to stochastic delay (i.e. random delay)
+       -> but, it can not scale up to stochastic delay (i.e. random delay)

 ---